 Halloween, the evening before All Saint’s Day was moved from spring to fall and became much scarier!
-Source: Wikipedia

 Moving the holiday from warm spring like weather to chilly autumn, however, changed the whole nature of the celebration.
 All around, the weather was growing colder and plants were dying.
 As the grasses died, people had to decide which livestock they would feed all winter and which would be slaughtered.
 (The colder weather meant the meat would last better than it would in the heat of summer.)

-It was a cold, bloody time of the year.
-To the Celts, it was Samhain, summer’s end, a time of growing darkness when fairies and the dead could move abroad.
+So, it was a cold and bloody time of year.
 Brrrr!
 A holiday amid spirits and slaughtering feels very different from the spring like days of flowers and little lambs.